bsoist/labs/tic_tac_toe/README.md

 Start by creating a copy of the file `mypage.html` so you can revert if you really mess up.

+Type http-server in the terminal and click on the link.
+You will open a new browser window with your web page.
+Review the page and the source and click the box which reads `click me` to see how it works.

 {% next %}

 ## Ready to Start?